mlanza/ai-literacy/101/12-sycopant-in-the-machine.md

 Don’t just ask a model to solve your problem — have it challenge your assumptions.
 Give it a role: a skeptical peer, a tough critic, a rival expert.
 Ask: “Where could I be wrong?” or “What would the opposition say?”

-When AI assures you, “you’re the only one who gets it,” remember to invoke *devil's advocate* and consider how to expose and evaluate your blind spots.
+When AI assures you, “you’re the only one who gets it,” remember to invoke *devil's advocate* to expose your blind spots.
+Then consider the pushback.